Journal of Isfahan Medical School

 Abstract

 Background: Bipolar I disorder is associated with dysregulation of the hypothalamic-pituitary-adrenal (HPA) axis and elevated cortisol levels.
-This study aimed to compare salivary cortisol as a non-invasive biomarker in euthymic patients with bipolar I disorder and healthy controls.
+This study aimed to compare salivary cortisol as a non-invasive biomarker in euthymic patients with bipolar I disorder and control group.

-Methods: In this case-control study conducted in Isfahan in 2024, 30 euthymic patients with bipolar I disorder (confirmed by DSM-5-TR, YMRS≤2, HDRS≤7) and 30 age-, sex-, and education-matched healthy individuals were selected via purposive sampling.
+Methods: In this case-control study conducted in Isfahan in 2024, 30 euthymic patients with bipolar I disorder (confirmed by DSM-5-TR, YMRS≤2, HDRS≤7) and 30, healthy individuals, with same age, sex, andeducatin level, were selected via purposive sampling.
 Morning salivary cortisol (6–8 AM) was measured using Diametra ELISA kit (Diametra, Italy, 2024).
-Data were analyzed using independent t-test in SPSS version 27.
+Data were analyzed using Independent T-test.

 Conclusion: Elevated salivary cortisol even during euthymia indicates persistent HPA axis hyperactivity.
-This finding is consistent with previous studies in acute phases and suggests that cortisol dysregulation is a trait marker in bipolar disorder.
-Salivary cortisol can serve as a cost-effective, non-invasive biomarker for screening and monitoring of patients.
+This finding is consistent with previous studies in acute phases and suggests that cortisol dysregulation is a considerable marker in bipolar disorder.
+Salivary cortisol can serve as a cost-effective, non-invasive biomarker for screening and monitoring patients.

 Highlights